disp-sys-usb does not start

 To solve the problem, disable the USB qube by not having it autostart, or unassigning your USB controller(s) from it.
 If you had created the USB qube by checking the box in the installer, then your USB controller(s) are probably hidden from dom0.
-To unhide them, reverse the procedure described in the USB Qubes documentation (under “How to hide all USB controllers from dom0”).
-That is, remove
+To unhide them, reverse the procedure described in how to hide USB controllers from dom0 (i.e., remove

 Note that this procedure will attach your USB controllers to dom0, so do this only with USB devices you trust.